AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Experimental Analysis

 \subsection{Effect of Injection Hyperparameter ($k$)}

-In the previous results, we use the value of injection hyperparameter ($k$) as $2$.
-We show a performance comparison by considering the value of $k$ as $1, 2, $ and $3$ in Table \ref{tab:results_k_adaminject} using the AdamInject optimizer for ResNet18 and ResNet50 models.
-The results over the CIFAR10, CIFAR100, and FMNIST datasets are presented.
-The higher value of $k$ is suitable for AdamInject optimizer with $k=3$ on CIFAR10 and CIFAR100 datasets and $k=2$ on FMNIST dataset.
-It is noticed that though we use $k=2$ in earlier experiments, a careful selection of $k$ for different optimizers for different models over different datasets can further improve the performance of the proposed AdamInject optimizer.
-The performance comparison by considering the value of hyperparameter $k$ as $1, 2, $ and $3$ is given in Table \ref{tab:results_k_radaminject} using the RadamInject optimizer for ResNet18 and ResNet101 models.
-The selection of the value of $k$ as 2 is also justified from the results of RadamInject optimizer.
+In the previous results, we use the value of the injection hyperparameter ($k$) as $2$.
+We show a performance comparison by considering the value of $k$ as $1, 2, 3, 4, 5$, $10$, $20$, and $50$ in Table \ref{tab:results_k_adaminject}.
+The results are presented using the AdamInject optimizer for VGG16 and ResNet18 models over the CIFAR10, CIFAR100, FMNIST, and TinyImageNet datasets.
+It is noticed that $k=2$ is better suitable for the VGG16 model on CIFAR10, MNIST and TinyImageNet datasets.
+Moreover, the accuracy using $k=2$ is also either best or second best for the ResNet18 model on CIFAR10, MNIST and TinyImageNet datasets.
+It is also evident that the results on fine-grained CIFAR100 dataset are best using $k=5$ for both VGG16 and ResNet18 models.
+It is suggested to consider the value of $k \in \{2,3,4,5\}$.
+The original selection of the value of $k$ as 2 is also justified from this analysis.